-Under the Flood and Water Management Act 2010, we have a responsibility as Lead Local Flood Authority to develop a Local Flood Risk Management Strategy for Staffordshire.
+Under the Flood and Water Management Act 2010, we have a responsibility as a lead local flood authority to develop a local flood risk management strategy for Staffordshire.

-The Act encourages collaborative working and Staffordshire County Council and Shropshire Council are working together to deliver their flood risk management responsibilities which include the production of our respective flood risk management strategies.
+The act encourages collaborative working and we are working with Shropshire Council to deliver their flood risk management responsibilities which include the production of our respective flood risk management strategies.

 - How we can enhance the environment

 The Strategy also sets out what our policies are as the Lead Local Flood Authority for Staffordshire.
 This includes information on:

 - How we will collate data on flood risk assets

 - Where we will designate third party assets affecting flood risk

 - How we will respond to planning applications

 - How we will work with others to develop flood risk schemes

 - How we will preserve watercourses in their natural state